f5devcentral/f5-agility-labs-nginx/docs/class5/module6/module6.rst

   progress: 90% done
   progress: 100% done

-3. Click back on to the WebShell on the Legitimate Traffic Generator VM.
+3. Click back on to the WebShell on the **Legitimate Traffic Generator** VM.
 Did the output from the script change?
-Output should no longer show “Finished trip with 10 points” and you may see one of the following two messages:
+Output should no longer show "Finished trip with 10 points", because gRPC is failing, and you may see one of the following two error messages:

    .. code:: shell